appoptics/go-metrics-appoptics/README.md

 This is a reporter for the [go-metrics](https://github.com/rcrowley/go-metrics) library which posts the metrics to [AppOptics](https://www.appoptics.com/)/Librato.
-It is forked from [go-metrics-librato](https://github.com/mihasya/go-metrics-librato) and was originally part of the `go-metrics` library itself.
+It is forked from [ysamlan](https://github.com/mihasya/go-metrics-librato)/[mihaysa](https://github.com/mihasya/go-metrics-librato)'s reporters.

 This library supports tagged metrics only; source-based metrics have been deprecated by Librato.
 The original [go-metrics-librato](https://github.com/mihasya/go-metrics-librato) library can be used